-With the 2016 announcement of its successful merger with Starwood, Marriott International was faced with managing 5,700 properties spanning over 110 countries and more choices for guests than ever before.
+With the announcement of its successful merger with Starwood, Marriott International was faced with managing 5,700 properties spanning 30 individual hotel brands in over 110 countries, with more choices for guests than ever before.

 Insights grounded in science, creativity and collaboration

 The merger presented Marriott with a unique challenge: How do you simultaneously present 30 individual brands, showcase the unique qualities of each and help guests navigate to the choice that is right for them?
 To answer that question, Marriott turned to Lippincott, with our experience in managing complex, large-scale mergers.